AI Car Damage Detection: How it works

 How to overcome these challenges

 - Damage overlap is a rare scenario and is less frequent.
-To avoid this, specific visuals are collected for such cases, which are later used as data points to train the model to identify these cases where they occur.
+To avoid this, specific visuals are collected for such cases, which are later used as data points to train the AI model to identify these cases where they occur.

 (Also read: Guidelines for capturing micro damages through photos/videos of a damaged vehicle)